asjad99/process-analytics/README.md

 we  look at the topics most relvant to practiionars (process analysts). i.e how do process analysts conduct a process mining projects:

- - **book chapter** Chapter 9,13,14 of by van der alst
- - book chapter  by marlon dumas